knowmetools/km-api/docs/API/know-me-sharing.rst

     :<json string email: The email address of the user to invite.
     :<json boolean has_private_profile_access: A boolean indicating if the invited user should have access to profiles marked as private.

+    :>header Location: The URL of the created accessor's detail view.

+    :>json string url: The URL of the accessor's detail view.
     :>json boolean accepted: A boolean indicating if the invitation has been accepted by the invited user.
     :>json boolean can_write: A boolean indicating if the accessor grants the invited user write access to profiles.
     :>json string email: The email address used to invite the user.